THE CHANGING NATURE OF WORK | INSIGHT, ACTIONS & INSPIRATION

 Cost: Pay what you can*

-Our fifth annual Sustain Wales Summit returns from 11 June 2020
+Our fifth annual Sustain Wales Summit was held on 11 June 2020

-We invite you to join us for the first in a series of online sessions looking at the drivers of change for work and organisations before and during COVID-19, and the impact on employers, employees, communities and the planet.
+Our first in a series of online sessions looked at the drivers of change for work and organisations before and during COVID-19, and the impact on employers, employees, communities and the planet.
 Our focus will be on practical steps and frank discussion providing knowledge, ideas and contacts to take action.

 As the public, private and third sectors discuss the priorities for a revived Welsh economy, we hear that we should ‘build back better’ – but what does that mean in practice?
 How can leaders of organisations in Wales, big and small, ensure that employee well-being, fair jobs, action on climate and the ecological crisis are balanced with the need to generate income?